[Exclusive] Goo Hye Sun Promotes "Absolute Boyfriend" in Singapore

 Question: How did you prepare for the role?
 Did you have to body-build?

 Jiro: I love to exercise and you would have seen some of the Farenheit pictures from our last album.
 I’d stepped up on bodybuilding back then like hitting the gym once to twice a week, but with this drama, it was almost daily.
-I even brought dumb bells to the filming set.
-As for Korean language. learning is very limited, but we had gone through lessons on body language without speaking, so we had to guess what each other is trying to express.
+I even brought dumbbells to the filming set.
+As for the Korean language.
+Learning is very limited, but we had gone through lessons on body language without speaking, so we had to guess what each other is trying to express.
 Because of the lessons, we could better understand each other more.

 Last Question: Did they hang out together to build up their chemistry?

-Jiro: We did had meals with the staff from our agencies and also took lessons together.
+Jiro: We did have meals with the staff from our agencies and also took lessons together.

-Goo Hye Sun: In the drama, the characters weren’t very close initially, so maintaining the ackwardness has actually helped in our acting.
+Goo Hye Sun: In the drama, the characters weren’t very close initially, so maintaining the awkwardness has actually helped in our acting.

 An exclusive Romantic Cruise fan event was held after the press conference.
 Due to heavy rain during the day, the sea was very choppy and everyone on board the cruise has a hard time trying to balance.

 After an introduction and short interview, Jiro Wang and Goo Hye Sun were asked to toast with intertwined arms.
-Two pairs of female fans were picked to mimick them instead of a boy-girl couple as there were no male fans present.
-The game almost couldn’t carry on as many start to feel seasick with the strong waves.
+Two pairs of female fans were picked to mimic them instead of a boy-girl couple as there were no male fans present.
+The game almost couldn’t carry on as many started to feel seasick with the strong waves.